Bilayer graphene: Porous nanoflakes

 The material is made with a mesoporous nanoflake template.
 Graphene layers are deposited onto the template.
 The carbon atoms accumulate in the mesopores, forming protuberances that act as spacers to prevent stacking.
 The protuberance density is approximately 5.8×10^14 m-2.
 Graphene is deposited on both sides of the flakes.

 During CVD synthesis the protuberances produce intrinsically unstacked double-layer graphene after the removal of the nanoflakes.
 The presence of such protuberances on the surface can weaken the π-π interactions between graphene layers and thus reduce stacking.
 The bilayer graphene shows a specific surface area of 1628 m2/g, a pore size ranging from 2 to 7 nm and a total pore volume of 2.0 cm3/g.

-Using bilayer graphene as cathode material for a lithium sulfur battery yielded reversible capacities of 1034 and 734 mA h/g at discharge rates of 5 and 10 C, respectively.
-After 1000 cycles reversible capacities of some 530 and 380 mA h/g were retained at 5 and 10 C, with coulombic efficiency constants at 96 and 98%, respectively.
+Using bilayer graphene as cathode material for a lithium–sulfur battery yielded reversible capacities of 1034 and 734 mAh/g at discharge rates of 5 and 10 C, respectively.
+After 1000 cycles reversible capacities of some 530 and 380 mAh/g were retained at 5 and 10 C, with coulombic efficiency constants at 96 and 98%, respectively.